 Use a Roofing Expert

 While attorneys can help you navigate complex legal issues, a roofing contractor is an excellent resource if you need someone with experience handling large roofing projects.
 Most roofing contractors have extensive experience dealing with HOAs.
 They can help you understand if your project is permissible.
+Your HOA will surely want you to select a qualified roofing service, one that the can trust to meet community standards.

 Additionally, a roofing contractor can communicate with your HOA about the nature of your project.
 If you’re having a hard time describing why a repair or improvement is necessary, a roofing expert can help convey the message.